Welcome from the Admissions Team

 - Parent is from Hong Kong SAR, Taiwan or Macau SAR legally working and residing in Shanghai.

-- Both Parents are PRC passport holders and at least one parent is working and residing in Shanghai.
-Student was born overseas and has a foreign birth certificate.
+- Parent is a PRC passport holder, working and residing in Shanghai.
+Student was born overseas and has a notarized foreign birth certificate.

 - Working parent is a PRC passport holder and has a foreign permanent residence permit.
 Student has a foreign passport and holds a valid residence permit issued in Shanghai.